-Achalasia treatment focuses on relaxing or forcing open the lower esophageal sphincter so that food and liquid can move more easily through your digestive tract.
+Achalasia treatment focuses on relaxing or stretching open the lower esophageal sphincter so that food and liquid can move more easily through your digestive tract.

-Specific treatment depends on your age and the severity of the condition.
+Specific treatment depends on your age, health condition and the severity of the achalasia.

 Nonsurgical options include: